Experimental design for Partially Observed Markov Decision Processes: Theoretical Identities and Proofs

 where $\nu_m$ is the assumed distribution of $x_m$ and we will consider it to be fixed and known.
 Allowing $m$ to be negative will ease notation when $t-m<0$.
 We now set

-and denote it the approximated Fisher Information to Go.
+and denote it the Partial Observation Fisher Information to Go.
 That the formulation in one derivative is equal to the one in two derivatives follows from the individual parts of each sum having a Fisher Information interpretation.